letsencrypt/website/content/en/certificates.md

 that the end-entity certificate has a trust chain leading to a trusted root certificate.
 Almost all server operators will choose to serve a chain including the intermediate certificate with Subject "R3" and Issuer "DST Root CA X3."
-The recommended Let's Encrypt software, [Certbot](https://certbot.org), will make this configuration seamlessly.
+The recommended Let's Encrypt client software, [Certbot](https://certbot.org), will make this configuration seamlessly.

+## Roots
+Similar to intermediates, root certificates can be cross-signed, often to increase client compatability.
+Our ECDSA root, ISRG Root X2 was generated in fall 2020 and is the root certificate for the ECDSA hierarchy.
+It is represented by two certificates: one that is self-signed and one that is signed by ISRG Root X1.

+All certificates signed by the ECDSA intermediate "E1" will come with a chain including an intermediate certificate whose Subject is "ISRG Root X2" and whose Issuer is "ISRG Root X1".
+Almost all server operators will choose to serve this chain as it offers the most compatability until ISRG Root X2 is widely trusted.

 # OCSP Signing Certificate